 Quadra Tile Beads

-Quadra Tiles fall under the very broad umbrella of ‘new shaped seed beads’.
+Quadra Tile beads fall under the very broad umbrella of ‘new shaped seed beads’.
 They were introduced to the market in 2014 by the Starman company.
-They are square in shape and quite thin, but they are characterised by the four holes through them.
+They are square in shape and quite thin.
+But they are characterised by the four holes through them.
 When I was trying explain this bead type to a student just by describing them, she suggested they sounded like buttons.
 This is not a bad way of thinking about them.